obophenotype/brain_data_standards_queries/docs/deployment.md

 To run the built Docker image:
 ```
-docker run -d -p:7473:7474 -p 7686:7686 -v $PWD/backup:/backup --env-file ./env.list bds/kb-prod:standalone
+docker run -d -p:7474:7474 -p 7687:7687 bds/kb-prod:standalone
 ```

 At startup, KB automatically loads the backup data, and you can start exploring the knowledge graph through your browser.

-Open http://SERVER_IP:7473/browser/ in your browser.
+Open http://SERVER_IP:7474/browser/ in your browser.
 You do not need to enter any `Username` or `Password`, so you can leave these fields blank and directly click the `Connect` button.

 Click the `Database` icon in the upper left corner .
 Under the `Node Labels` section, you can find the labels of the KB entities.
 Click on one of the labels and start browsing.

 ### __Alternative:__ Deploy Knowledge Graph (DockerHub Based)
 Alternative to local build based approach, [DockerHub image](https://hub.docker.com/r/hkir/kb-prod/tags) can be used for the deployment of the knowledge graph:
 ```
-docker run -d -p:7473:7474 -p 7686:7686 hkir/kb-prod:standalone
+docker run -d -p:7474:7474 -p 7687:7687 hkir/kb-prod:standalone
 ```

 ## Deploy Solr